 Before Sunrise (1995)

 This classic romance drama has been dubbed as a modern-day ‘brief encounter’.
-Set in the beautiful streets of Vienna, the story depicts the bond between two travelers played by Ethan Hawke and Julie Delpy and the romance that ignites between them.
+Set in the beautiful streets of Vienna, the love story depicts the bond between two travelers played by Ethan Hawke and Julie Delpy and the romance that ignites between them.

-A classic one to watch for romance fans, the story evokes the feeling of how sacred the connections are between fellow travelers and the beauty of their brevity.
+Directed by Richard Linklater, it’s a classic one to watch for romance fans, the story evokes the feeling of how sacred the connections are between fellow travelers and the beauty of their brevity.

 The Bucket List (2007)